 Additional Information: Departmental Category: Power

-ECEN 5738 (3) Theory of Nonlinear Systems
+ECEN 5738 (3) Nonlinear Control Systems

 Nonlinear systems and control.
 Introduction to nonlinear phenomena: multiple equilibria, limit cycles, bifurcations, complex dynamical behavior.
 Planar dynamical systems, analysis using phase plane techniques.
 Input-output analysis and stability.
 Passivity.
 Lyapunov stability theory.
 Feedback linearization.
 Exploration of examples and applications.
 Formerly ECEN 7438.